mcgill-robotics/AUV-2026/.github/ISSUE_TEMPLATE/bug.md

 ## 📋 Checklist
 - [ ] I've searched for similar issues
 - [ ] I can reproduce this issue consistently

-## Before You Submit
-- 🔍 Search existing issues to avoid duplicates
-- 📖 Check the documentation and README